nodejs/TSC/OpenSSL-Strategy.md

 As per the OpenSSL Roadmap, the focus of current development on the 1.1.1 release line is TLS 1.3.
 Unfortunately, the OpenSSL team is not currently prepared to designate 1.1.1 the next TLS line but have made a commitment that it will be both API and ABI compatible with OpenSSL 1.1.0 (see [here](https://www.openssl.org/blog/blog/2017/05/04/tlsv1.3/) and [here](https://github.com/openssl/openssl/issues/5120#issuecomment-359212121)).

+OpenSSL 1.1.1 pre-releases are already available as of the time of writing.
+According to the [OpenSSL release strategy](https://www.openssl.org/policies/releasestrat.html), the 1st of May is the target for "release readiness", with the first possible release date being the 8th of May if the codebase is considered ready for release.

+In addition, the TLS 1.3 specification is in "Last Call" state, due to end on the 2nd of March.
+This means that it is likely that we will receive a finalized TLS 1.3 specification during March, which would make a May OpenSSL 1.1.1 release feasable.

+TLS 1.3 specification finalization and code readiness are the two reasons that OpenSSL 1.1.1 release in early May is not a certainty.
+However, current signs point to that probability.

 ## FIPS

 The [Federal Information Processing Standard](https://en.wikipedia.org/wiki/FIPS_140-2) is managed by the NIST.
 Publication 140-2 is a US government standard used to approve cryptographic software.